relativitydev/relativity-trace-documentation/docs/trace_workspace.md

 Trace workspace capabilities
 ============================

-The following functionalities can be enabled in a Trace workspace:
+The following functionalities can be used in a Trace workspace:

 * Trace-based Ingestion
 * Analytics